TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Controller.rst

 :samp:`https://www.example.org/myfrontendplugin?tx_tea[action]=show&tx_tea[controller]=tea&tx_tea[tea]=42&chash=whatever`.

 So where does the model :php:`Tea $tea` come from?
-The only reference we had to the actual tea to be displayed was the id :php:`42`.
-In most cases the parent class :php:`ActionController` will take care of matching parameters to objects or models.
+The only reference we had to the actual tea to be displayed was the ID :php:`42`.
+In most cases, the parent class :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ActionController` will take care of matching parameters to objects or models.
 In more advanced scenarios it is necessary to influence the parameter matching.
-But in our scenario it is sufficient to know this happens automatically in the controller.
+But in our scenario it is sufficient to know that this happens automatically in the controller.

-The following action expects not parameters.
-It fetches all available tea objects from the repository and hands them to the view:
+The following action expects no parameters.
+It fetches all available tea objects from the repository and hands them over to the view:

 ..  include:: /CodeSnippets/Tutorials/Tea/Classes/Domain/Controller/IndexAction.rst.txt